Docmaps-Project/rfcs/proposals/001_interop.md

 Reserved for future use.
 Servers MUST NOT implement any behavior under these paths except to return 404.

-### Querying a known object IRI
+### Querying a known named-node IRI

 These endpoints are REQUIRED for all standard DocMaps servers.
-They enable consumers to retrieve objects in full which the server can authoritatively or nonauthoritatively attest.
+They enable consumers to retrieve nodes in full which the server can authoritatively or nonauthoritatively attest.

+Note that "objects" for the purpose of this document may include blank nodes, but we use the path prefix `/nn/` to be clear and consistent that these endpoints only return named nodes, and indeed it is implied by returning any object from these endpoints that they will include the requested URL as the `id` of any returned body.

+As of this version of the Docmaps API server specification, only the `/nn/docmap/{ID}` and `/nn/publisher/{ID}` routes are REQUIRED, however any other typed path is permitted, and specifically recommended are `/nn/thing` and `/nn/action`.

-#### GET /docmap/{ID}
+#### GET /nn/docmap/{ID}

 MUST return a JSON body that is a decodable docmap.
 MAY include a `@context` key for users to interpret as a JSON-LD object.
 MUST NOT return a top-level `@graph`